SanCarlos25/UnityGame/README.md

 ### Description

-*Sumar House* is a 2D puzzle adventure game built on Unity.
+*Sumar House* is a 2D puzzle game in the 32-bit style built on Unity.
+The goal of the game is to escape the room by solving puzzles.
 Users are able to register and login to our application to get access the game.
 The information is saved on a Firebase Database.

 ### App Evaluation